fsprojects/FAKE/docs/articles/dotnet-testing-opencover.md

     "project-file.nunit /config:Release /noshadow /xml:artifacts/nunit.xml /framework:net-4.0"
 ```

-By default, the OpenCover module looks for the OpenCover Console in the OpenCover installation path '%LOCALAPPDATA%/Apps/OpenCover' directory.
+By default, the OpenCover module looks for the OpenCover Console in the OpenCover installation path
+`%LOCALAPPDATA%/Apps/OpenCover` directory.
 This can be overwritten using the `ExePath` property of the parameters.

 ## Version

+To get version of OpenCover you can use the `getVersion` API as shown below:

 ```fsharp
 #r "paket: